 - Take a day trip to Brooklyn Botanical Garden and Prospect Park in Brooklyn.

-- Head to Long Island City for rooftop bars and beautiful views of the Manhattan Skyline.
+- Head to Long Island City for rooftop bars and beautiful views of the New York City skyline.

 - Explore Flushing Meadows Corona Park, where the World Fair took place.